PCB Announces HBL PSL 2020 Tickets Refund Details - UrduPoint

 To avail the cash refund, the ticket holders will be required to provide original, untampered tickets which will be validated by the TCS staff.

-PSL Project Executive Shoaib Naveed: “It has taken some time for us to initiate the tickets refund process, but I hope fans will understand that we had to cover all our bases due to the ongoing Covid-19 situation in the country.
+PSL Project Executive Shoaib Naveed said here : "It has taken some time for us to initiate the tickets refund process, but I hope fans will understand that we had to cover all our bases due to the ongoing Covid-19 situation in the country.
 I request all ticket holders to ensure that they follow the government SOPs and maintain social distancing.

 "This year's edition of the HBL PSL turned out to be a massive success with half a million passionate cricket fans coming to the four venues across the country to watch high-profile T20 cricket stars in action.
 It also established the PCB's credibility as sound event organisers by hosting one of the biggest sporting events in country's history.